OpenDirective/opendirective.github.io/_posts/2019-08-04-hyperapp-micro-framework.md

 ## Conclusion

 And that's it.
 A small number of concepts and a tiny runtime make hyperapp a flexible framework suitable for small to medium applications.
-The universal use of pure functions with side effects managed separately effects makes testing relatively easy without mocking or stubbing.
+The universal use of pure functions with side effects managed separately makes unit and integration testing relatively easy without mocking or stubbing.
 Functional programming also reduces the need for other techniques like dependency injection.
 As there's so few moving parts, hyperapp is fertile ground for developing your own abstractions and patterns that perfectly fit your specific problem domain.

 So that's hyperapp.
 Do have a look at the [examples](https://github.com/jorgebucaran/hyperapp/blob/master/docs/examples.md) and have a play.
 You only need an editor, a browser and possibly a local server (eg `npx serve`).
-Just like to "good old days" of web development.
+Just like the "good old days" of web development.